OSTEOPOROSIS

 Our body strives to maintain balance – this is an essential principle in how we function.

 Most people don’t know that we are continually losing bone mass (or to be more accurate – bone is broken down and re-absorbed) AND building bone mass at the same time.
 In fact, we have specific cells that handle each of these tasks.
 This is a process called “remodeling.”
 For new bone to be constructed well, the body has to collect and use certain vitamins (such as Calcium and Vitamin-D) and minerals from your diet to ensure it has all of the building blocks it needs.
 When our bodies are working correctly, the balance between breaking down bone and building new bone is in perfect harmony.
 However, as we age, this balance is harder to maintain.
 An imbalance in this system results in not having the support that you need to function at your best.
 As such, the body breaks down more bone than it should and doesn’t build new bone well (or fast enough) to keep up with the demand needed.
-This frequently leads to pain in the feet, in fingers, in addition to other prone areas throughout the body.

 Osteoporosis: Some common symptoms